ToposInstitute/RelationalThinking-Book/chp8-dpo-application.md

 ## 8.4 Summary
 Both examples illustrate the versatility of schemas and double-pushout rewriting in modeling transformations across different contexts.
 From the reconfiguration of physical structures like cubes to the dynamic arrangement of items in a kitchen, DPO rewriting provides a powerful tool for modeling and simulating changes in languages other than graphs.
 In particular, these concepts have shown promise in managing world states when doing task planning in robotics[^1].
 For the ambitious reader, we encourage you to not end your study here, but refer to advanced expositions of these topics[^2][^3].

+## Concluding words

-If you feel inspired and convinced about relational thinking, and should you wish to delve deeper into the mathematics, we recommend you to [^4] for a gentle yet technical introduction to category theory.
+Hope you had fun reading this book!
+If you feel inspired and convinced about relational thinking, and should you wish to delve deeper into the mathematics, we recommend you to the book [^4] for a gentle yet technical introduction to category theory.
+We recommend you to the public forums [Category Theory Zulip](https://ncatlab.org/nlab/show/Category+Theory+Zulip) and [localcharts](https://www.localcharts.org/) for any help or further discussions on the content!

 ## References